freebasic/fbfrog/readme.txt

   {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!

-- Should fix typedef/structtag id conflicts in a reliable way, because they could represent different types.
-Places using the struct tag mustn't silently start using the typedef, and vice-versa.
-    - the subtype ID must encode the struct tag somehow, e.g. "<struct>" prefix that higherlevel transformations can check for.

-- If 2 symbols have the exact same id, should not rename either, so that fbc catches the problem (ie. 2 structs, or 2 typedefs, or typedef/struct, etc.)

 - Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)